 - Optional.
 Specifies the TYPE of setting this is.
 Options are 'option' or 'theme_mod' (defaults to 'theme_mod')

 - Optional.
-You can define a capability a user must have to modify this setting
+You can define a capability a user must have to modify this setting.
+Default if not specified:

 - Optional.
 This can be used to hide a setting if the theme lacks support for a specific feature (using add_theme_support).